All emergency services

 More information:

 Australia and other countries have placed sanctions on Russia.
-Russia’s response to these sanctions may disrupt travel and affect travellers.
-Confirm entry requirements for your destination prior to arrival, as additional restrictions or entry requirements could be imposed or changed suddenly.
+Russia's response to these sanctions may disrupt travel and affect travellers.
+Confirm entry requirements for your destination before arrival, as additional restrictions or entry requirements could be imposed or changed suddenly.

 You should carry an International Driving Permit (IDP).